Skip to main content

 If you don't qualify for state-paid services

-Visit the Aging and Disability Resource Connection (ADRC) website or call 855-673-2372.
-Trained Options Counselors can help you find community resources.
+Visit the Aging and Disability Resource Connection ADRC website or call 855-673-2372.
+ADRC has trained Options Counselors who can help you find community resources.